publiccodenet/about/activities/value-and-impact/all-press.md

 ## 2021

-* [Help: open source software will be mandatory, what now?](https://opensource.pleio.nl/news/view/7155b323-98f4-4ca0-9777-7a53ffbf2d16/help-open-source-software-wordt-verplicht-wat-nu) - summary of a panel discussion with Boris van Hoytema, Ivonne Janssen-Dings and Koos Steenbergen at the Conferentie Nederland Digitaal in February 2021 on [opensource.pleio.nl](https://opensource.pleio.nl) (in Dutch)
+* [Help: open source software will be mandatory, now what?](https://opensource.pleio.nl/news/view/7155b323-98f4-4ca0-9777-7a53ffbf2d16/help-open-source-software-wordt-verplicht-wat-nu) - summary of a panel discussion with Boris van Hoytema, Ivonne Janssen-Dings and Koos Steenbergen at the Conferentie Nederland Digitaal in February 2021 on [opensource.pleio.nl](https://opensource.pleio.nl) (in Dutch)

 ## 2020